Apply to Foster

 While many volunteers are interested in fostering a dog, cats also need foster homes.
 Kittens, especially, are some of the most at-risk animals in shelters, so providing foster homes for them is critical to saving their lives until they are ready to be adopted.

 Are you thinking of fostering a cat or dog from Animal Services?
+Please stop by the shelter today to meet our animals in need of foster or adoption.

 Still on the fence?
 Here are 10 reasons to foster a pet: